ColinFay/colinfay.github.io/_posts/2020-05-07-node-r-package.md

   - Creating a new folder
-  - Inside this folder, run `npm init -y` (the `-y` pre-fills all the fields), which creates `package.json`
+  - Inside this folder, run `npm init -y` (the `-y` pre-fills all the fields) ; this function creates a `package.json` file
-  - Create a script (`app.js`, `index.js`, `whatever.js`) which will
+  - Create a JavaScript script (`app.js`, `index.js`, `whatever.js`)
-    contain your JavaScript logic ; this file takes command lines arguments that will be processed inside the script
+    which will contain your JavaScript logic ; this file can take command lines arguments that will be processed inside the script
-  - Install external modules with `npm install module`, which add elements to `package.json`, and creates `package-lock.json` ; here, the whole module and its deps are downloaded and put inside a `node_modules/` folder
+  - Install external modules with `npm install modulename`: this function adds elements to `package.json`, creates/add to `package-lock.json`, and the whole module and its deps are downloaded and put inside a `node_modules/` folder inside your project

-Once your software is built, be it an app or a cli, you will be sharing to the world the `package.json`, `package-lock.json`, and all the files that are required to run the tool, but not the `node_modules/` folder.
+Once your software is built, be it an app or a cli, you will be sharing to the world the `package.json`, `package-lock.json`, and all the files that are required to run the tool.
+But not the `node_modules/` folder.

-It can then be shared on `npm`, the Node package manager, or simply put on git, so that users `git clone` it, and install with `npm install` inside the folder.
+It can then be shared on `npm`, the Node package manager, shared as a zip, or put on git, so that users can `git clone` it, and install it by running `npm install` inside the folder.

 Let’s create a small example: